- Yarrow | Key Growing Information

 - How to Air-Dry Cut Flowers | Easy Instructions from Johnny's

 SOWING: Transplant (recommended) - Sow into 72-cell flats, or preferred seedling container, 8-10 weeks before planting out.
 Light is required for germination.
 Cover seeds with a thin layer of vermiculite to retain moisture and hold seeds in place.
 Bottom water or mist lightly to avoid covering seed.
 3-5 weeks at 55-65°F (13-18°C) in full light are ideal conditions for seedling development.
 Harden off seedlings and transplant outdoors.
 Direct seed - Late spring, early summer, or fall.

 LIGHT PREFERENCE: Sun.
 Tolerant of part shade in garden beds.

 PLANT HEIGHT: 28-30".
 May require support.

 HARDINESS ZONES: Zones 2-9.

-USES: Excellent cut or dried flower.
+USES: Fresh or dried cut flower.
 Permanent beds and mass plantings.

 NOTE: Divide every 3-4 years to maintain vigor.